ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   defined below in {{eat}}.

 attestation-payload
-: The attestation-payload parameter contains Evidence or Attestation Results.
+: The attestation-payload parameter contains Evidence or an Attestation Result.
 This parameter MUST be present if the QueryResponse is sent in response to a QueryRequest with the attestation bit set.
 If the attestation-payload-format parameter is absent, the attestation payload contained in this parameter MUST be